tomalexsmith/Bitcoin-sentiment-analysis/README.md

 The results indicated that, while there may be some correlation between the fluctuations in Bitcoin’s value and the sentiment towards it, potentially allowing for it to be utilised to predict the market trajectory, this correlation does not extend to the magnitude of changes in the Bitcoin market.

-### Full dissertation can be viewed at: https://www.overleaf.com/read/tjqjcfwshzvm
+**:mortar_board: Full dissertation can be viewed at:** https://www.overleaf.com/read/tjqjcfwshzvm

+**:floppy_disk: All datasets used during this project can be found at:** [https://drive.google.com/drive/folders/diss_datasets](https://drive.google.com/drive/folders/1YlCs_QCzGT9VTDmQ6DgpLp0owVo1zLBY?usp=sharing)
 <br />

 ## 📦 Tech stack & packages used